 The source of the issue was the "blockchain trilemma", already known but fully appreciated after Vitalik Buterin named it that way in 2015 and after Trent McConaghy's 2016 article "The DCS Triangle - Decentralized, Consistent, Scalable - Pick any two": a blockchain cannot be made simultaneously decentralized, secure, and scalable.
 One of the two has to be sacrificed.
 Satoshi Nakamoto sacrificed scalability when he designed his Bitcoin to be decentralized and secure (and it turned out that Bitcoin is actually neither: not decentralized because Proof-of-Work is so costly that power is "centralized" in miners who have powerful computers, and not secure because the major miners could collude and launch a "51% attack" to create fake blocks).
 Ethereum too sacrifices scalability.
 On the other hand, Dash and NEM were decentralized but sacrificed security to achieve scalability.
 Daniel Larimer's delegated Proof-of-Stake as used by EOS is more scalable than Proof-of-Work but it is not decentralized because the community empowers a fixed small number of delegates to choose which block gets added.
 And so on: each blockchain sacrificed one of the three goals.
 The problem was not new in computer science.
 In 1999 Eric Brewer at UC Berkeley published a theorem known as the "CAP" theorem: it is very difficult for a distributed system to simultaneously deliver consistency, availability and partition tolerance.
 Traditionally, crypto projects started centralized and slowly decentralized, but increasingly a project would move in the opposite direction as scalability became more important in the real world than decentralization.

 From the beginning there was a forth kind of desiderata: make the blockchain "green", not so energy-demanding like the original Bitcoin.
-And there was a general feeling that Ethereum's transaction costs In my opinion, it becomes a penta-lemma if you add the requirement that transactions should never become expensive (like they do in Ethereum).

 And so between 2019 and 2020 several new platforms for dApps appeared, all of them after a solution to the trilemma.